 Amla scalp massages are beneficial for thickening the hair, helping with greys, and even killing lice and parasites!

-Massage your hair for five to ten minutes with Alma oil and leave it on for up to an hour or overnight.
+Massage your hair with Alma oil for five to ten minutes and leave it on for up to an hour or overnight.

-Make sure you buy a premium oil like SVA Organics 100% Pure & Natural Amla Oil, and get more tips on using Amla oil for beautiful hair here!
+You can also get more tips on using Amla oil for beautiful hair here!

 Benefits Of Brahmi Oil For Scalp Massages.